 - Organizational know-how based on the understanding of knowledge flows

-The common issue is that a single person makes use of these sets of knowledge.
-Now, it ultimately depends on the people to use the technology.
+The common issue is that a single person makes use of these sets of Now, it ultimately depends on the people who use the technology.
 So, it becomes the firm’s responsibility to handle such a situation.
 But there comes an issue between the IT methodologies and organizational practices.

 Let us now discuss the vital failure factors of KM systems.